archernar/cuu/README.md

                                                    For commands above, User will change password after first login.
 Password may be set in ~/.cuu.txt Access Key Commands
-            listaccesskeys           -a -u         List the users access keys replaceaccesskeys        -a -u         Deletes all keys for user, Creates a single new key createaccesskey          -a -u         Creates an access key for the user deleteaccesskeys         -a -u         Deletes all the users access keys Policy Commands
+     lak    listaccesskeys           -a -u         List the users access keys rak    replaceaccesskeys        -a -u         Deletes all keys for user, Creates a single new key cak    createaccesskey          -a -u         Creates an access key for the user dak    deleteaccesskeys         -a -u         Deletes all the users access keys Policy Commands
      lp     listallpolicies          -a            Lists all defined policies lpl    listlocalpoliciesl       -a            Lists local (user managed) policies